computationalstylistics/stylo_nutshell/Stylometry_with_R_instructions.md

 * FEATURES: things to count: words or characters
-    * ngram size: say 1 for single features, 2 for 2-grams, etc.
+    * ngram size: say 1 for single features, 2 for 2-grams, etc. In a vast majority of cases, you’ll choose word 1-grams.
 * MFW SETTINGS: how many most frequent words to use
     * in most cases, `Minimum = Maximum`